k0kubun/grimoire/README.md

 # grimoire

 Utility for naming your softwares or services.
-Grimoire does just outputting a word list, so you should filter the output with [percol](https://github.com/mooz/percol), [peco](https://github.com/peco/peco), etc.
+Grimoire does just outputting a sorted unique word list, so you should filter the output with [percol](https://github.com/mooz/percol), [peco](https://github.com/peco/peco), etc.

 ## Installation